aergoio/guide/source/specs/block_spec.rst

 Magic
 ^^^^^
 Magic can be considered as a name of a blockchain.
-The two blockchains with different magic strings reject each other's blocks (they are sepearte, indenpendent blockchains).
+The two blockchains with different magic strings reject each other's blocks (they are seperate, indenpendent blockchains).

 Consensus
 ^^^^^^^^^